Latest List Update

 BUBO Listing is a new approach to an old activity; comparing birding lists.
 Whilst frowned upon by the more serious-minded, bird listing is as vibrant, active and exciting as ever.
 Put two birders in a room together and before too long they'll know if the other saw the 2006 Long-billed Murrelet in Devon!

 There have been a number of attempts to enable comparison of lists on the internet, some local and others at the national level or wider.
 Whilst all have positive sides, they all have disadvantages too.
 BUBO Listing is an attempt to provide a free, flexible and widely used site for the comparison of birding lists.
 The more people that use BUBO Listing, the better it will become for all users.
+Anyone can view all lists without logging in but if you wish to enter your own lists you need to register an account.

 Advantages of BUBO Listing